mind-and-motion/mind-and-motion.github.io/index.md

 {:.organiser-photo}
 ![Tram Thi Minh Tran]({{ site.url }}{{ site.baseurl }}/assets/dummy.gif)

-Sydney School of Architecture, Design and Planning, The University of Sydney, Sydney, Australia
+Sydney School of Architecture, Design and Planning, The University of Sydney, Sydney, Australia.

 Tram Thi Minh Tran is a postdoctoral researcher at the University of Sydney, Australia.
 She holds both her Master’s and PhD degrees from the same university.
 Her research explores the applications and implications of emerging technologies, with a particular focus on AR/VR and autonomous mobility.